 - Swim at Juniper and Jade beaches

-Soak up the sun at Kalamalka beach
+Soak up the sun at Kalamalka Beach

-The long strip of soft golden sand at Kalamalka beach has plenty of trees for shade as well as restrooms, snack bars, SUP rentals, beach volleyball courts and even a wooden pier.
-Parking is fairly plentiful too, even on busy summer days.
-Facilities aside, the view from Kal beach is hard to beat on a sunny day.
+This long strip of soft golden sand on Kalamalka Lake has plenty of trees for shade as well as restrooms, snack bars, SUP rentals, beach volleyball courts and even a wooden pier.

 Visit BX Falls